 Reviewers say the product is effective, and perfect for the bath-averse.
 It’s also great for cats who are allergic to certain topical applications, where the treatment must be applied directly to the skin.

-Best Cat Spray: Bayer Advantage Flea Tick and Lice Treatment Spray for Cats
+Best Cat Spray: Bayer Advantage Flea and Tick Treatment Spray

 This spray from Bayer has an important bonus.
 In addition to being an effective flea, tick, and lice treatment for your cat (just spritz it on like dry shampoo), it’s an effective ally for pet owners struggling with a flea infestation in their household.
 Since it’s a spray, Bayer Advantage can be used to kill fleas in bedding, upholstery and even the cracks between cabinets.
 This makes it a valuable addition to your complete tick and flea control program.
 And a must-have for households that typically battle these pesky critters.